daviddias99/projects/README.md

 ---
 ### COMP - Compilers

+In this course we learned every step that composes a compiler, step by step, starting at a review of automata (from the Theory of Computation course), tokenization, lexical and semantic analysis, code optimization, tree and table representations, and ending in code generation and optimizations.
+To apply this knowledge we implemented a compiler of a subset of Java.

 More info on the [course](https://sigarra.up.pt/feup/en/UCURR_GERAL.FICHA_UC_VIEW?pv_ocorrencia_id=436448).

 Both projects were developed with Eduardo Ribeiro ([EduRibeiro00](https://github.com/EduRibeiro00)), Manuel Coutinho ([ManelCoutinho](https://github.com/ManelCoutinho)) and Luís Cunha ([luispcunha](https://github.com/luispcunha))